 Scrolling through Facebook, I came upon a post from a first time dog owner looking for help with her young dog.
 What made the post catch my eye was that she had chosen an unusual breed and now was at her wits end because the dog wasn’t what she expected.
-I feel like I am seeing this more and more.
+I feel like I am seeing this issue more and more.
+The fallout of decisions and choices.
 I wonder if it’s because the internet makes it easier to find ‘rare and exotic’ breeds?
 Or if it’s due to the apparent ease of sourcing dogs from abroad.
 The dog chosen by the FB poster was indeed sourced from abroad – the comments on her post included some asking where to get one because they couldn’t find any for sale in the UK.

 This started me thinking about what information they had found.
 This wasn’t a common breed so the poster had to have investigated the breed in order to find one to buy.
 A quick glance at the first page of a Google search on the breed clearly stated that the breed was a working dog, a dog who used their voice to drive stock, originally bred from a mix of strong active breeds.
 And for what issues did the poster request help?
 Yep, dog was too active, couldn’t settle, barked a lot.